Cisco to cut about 4,000 jobs in AI-focused restructuring as orders surge

 It now expects fiscal 2026 revenue in the range of $62.8 billion to $63 billion, compared with its earlier forecast of $61.2 billion to $61.7 billion.

-CEO Robbins said the company would reduce its workforce by fewer than 4,000 jobs in the fourth quarter, representing less than 5 per cent of its employee base.
+Cisco will reduce its workforce by fewer than 4,000 jobs in the fourth quarter, representing less than 5 per cent of its workforce.
+It had about 86,200 employees as of July 26.

-The restructuring plan is expected to cost Cisco up to $1 billion, with about $450 million to be recognized in the fourth quarter and the rest in fiscal 2027.
+The restructuring plan is expected to cost Cisco up to $1 billion, with about $450 million to be recognized in the fourth quarter and the remainder in fiscal 2027.